Mastercard/bundle-client-reference-app/README.md

 ```

 ### Build and Execute <a name="build-and-execute"></a>
 Once you have added the correct properties, you are ready to build the application.
-You can do this by navigating to the project’s base directory from the terminal and running the following command.
+You can do this by navigating to the project’s base directory from the terminal and then by running the following command.

 `mvn clean install`